Walton Hall, Cheshire: External features

 The retaining wall, balustrades and steps between the lawns east of the hall are listed at Grade II.
 Also listed at Grade II are the former lodge to the hall, and its associated gates, gatepiers and screens.

 Present day

 The gardens and grounds are open to the public.
 Close to the hall are formal gardens, and in the grounds are facilities for pitch and putt, crazy golf, and bowls, and a children's zoo.
 A group known as the Friends of Walton Estate assist in the care and management of the estate.
 Each year the Warrington Disability Partnership organise a Disability Awareness Day in the grounds.
 Inside the hall, function rooms are available for hire, and there is a concert room.
 The Friends of Walton Hall Music Society organises a series of chamber music concerts in the concert room.
 The hall is also available for weddings.
 The property was used for the exterior shots in the filming of the BBC drama series Our Zoo.

+Located in the Old Laundry Rooms, close to the Main Hall, is a Cycle Museum, owned and run by cycling enthusiast Paul Adams.